ogait001/academic-profile/_posts/2026-06-22-the-place-that-is-given.md

 ---
 layout: post
 description: "Two sentences, one life: Fiat or My Way."
-title: "Pride, Self-humiliation, and the Last Sentence of a Life"
+title: "The Place That Is Given "
-subtitle: ""
+subtitle: "Pride, Self-humiliation, and the Last Sentence of a Life"
 date: 2026-06-22
 author: Oscar Gaitan
 lang: en